 Sqord is not merely a step-counter.
-This is a fitness tracker than motivates active play by allowing kids to compete and earn points for everyday healthy activities.
+This is a fitness device than motivates active play by allowing kids to compete and earn points for everyday healthy activities.

-The device tracks all sorts of movement and converts it all into virtual rewards inside the cleverly designed smartphone app.
+The wearable tracks all sorts of movement and converts it all into virtual rewards inside the cleverly designed smartphone app.
 Your kids can also participate in a weekly leaderboard and in head-to-head challenges with friends.
-Parents can set goals for kids and create their own, unique awards.
+Parents can set goals and create their own, unique awards.

 There is some real-world science to back the effectiveness of this tracker too.
 Third party evaluation with 5th graders found that previously inactive kids using Sqord increased their activity levels by 55%.

 Activities worth tracking don’t just occur on land.
 With the Sqord tracker, you never have to worry about taking it off.
 Those water balloon fights or swim meets can translate into big points inside the Sqord app!

 The Activity Pod can take a beating and keep on tracking.
 The lightweight wristbands are comfortable and extremely durable.

 Finally, Sqord uses a standard watch battery designed to last up to 9 months.
 Which means, no need to plug it in every night to charge.
 Replacing the battery is easy and inexpensive.

 But don’t believe us.
 Trust the Amazon user rating which, at the time of writing, is 4.3 out of 5 stars.